The Kick Inside

-The Kick Inside is the debut studio album by English art rock singer Kate Bush.
+The Kick Inside is the debut studio album by the English singer-songwriter Kate Bush.
 Released on 17 February 1978 by EMI Records, it includes her UK No. 1 hit, "Wuthering Heights".
 The album peaked at No. 3 on the UK Albums Chart and has been certified Platinum by the British Phonographic Industry (BPI).
-The production included efforts by several progressive rock veterans, including Duncan Mackay, Ian Bairnson, David Paton, Andrew Powell, and Stuart Elliott of the Alan Parsons Project, and David Gilmour of Pink Floyd.
+Several progressive rock musicians were involved in the album including Duncan Mackay, Ian Bairnson, David Paton, Andrew Powell, and Stuart Elliott of the Alan Parsons Project and David Gilmour of Pink Floyd.

 Background and recording

 Having written songs since the age of 11, Kate Bush recorded demos with the assistance of her brothers, who were also musicians.
 A friend of theirs, Ricky Hopper, brought some of these tapes to various record companies in 1972, when Bush was 13.
 The tapes were passed over, but Hopper played them for his friend David Gilmour of Pink Floyd.
 Gilmour was immediately intrigued and went to meet with the Bush family and was impressed with Kate's talent for songwriting.
-He financed some better quality demos and while Pink Floyd were recording their album Wish You Were Here (1975) at Abbey Road Studios, Gilmour played the tapes for record company executives.
+He financed some better-quality demos and while Pink Floyd were recording their album Wish You Were Here (1975) at Abbey Road Studios, Gilmour played the tapes for record company executives.
 EMI Records was impressed and agreed to sign her, offering her an advance of £3,000.
 Two of the demos recorded in June 1975 were included on her debut album three years later: "The Man with the Child in His Eyes" and "The Saxophone Song".

 In 1976, Bush's contract was finally agreed upon by her family.
 In preparation for the recording, she embarked on playing with the KT Bush Band around various pubs.
-According to her brother Paddy, who also played with her on stage, these started out as very small affairs with little interest but grew to larger audiences over the months.
+According to her brother Paddy, who also played with her on stage, these started out as very small affairs with little public interest but grew to larger audiences over the months.
 Finally, in July and August 1977, the rest of the songs were recorded at AIR Studios in London, helmed by producer Andrew Powell.
 Bush was keen to keep the line-up of the KT Bush Band for the recordings, but EMI insisted that she use properly experienced session musicians.
 Powell engaged Ian Bairnson, Duncan Mackay and Stuart Elliott among others, many of whom he had worked with before.